Henil61298/Weather-App/README.md

-# Weather-App
+# weather-app
-Weather app that broadcast weather from all around globe
+It displays weather of every other city.